A Difficult Meeting.

 She was scared of him.
 So scared, she could not function, which was a pity as she was really quite attractive.

 He would have to let her wake up to her own problems, and spoke drily as he observed her.
 “If you didn’t already know it, you are not going to get any warmer or dryer sitting there.
 I also have no doubt that you hurt in several places.
-You are cut, bruised, and both cold and wet.”
+You are cut, bruised, as well as both cold and wet.”

 An understatement of fact, but he was only stating the obvious.